About Special Interest Group 4, Fluency and Fluency Disorders

 - Affiliates have the opportunity to provide input to the SIG leadership and ASHA.

-Associate Coordinator: Craig Edward Coleman, Marshall University
+SIG Coordinator: Craig Edward Coleman, Marshall University

 Perspectives Editor: Joseph G. Donaher, Children's Hospital of Pennsylvania

-Professional Development Manager: Jennifer L. Kleinow
+Professional Development Manager: Jennifer L. Kleinow, La Salle University

 Ex Officio: Diane Paul, Director, Clinical Issues in Speech-Language Pathology, ASHA